-- On larger models such as model4 and model5, KEYS and KEYS2 exhibit lower variance, lower costs, and higher attainments than ASTAR. - On smaller models such as model2, ASTAR usually produces higher attainments and lower variance than the KEYS algorithms (this advantage disappears on the larger models).
-However, observe the results near the (0,0) point of model2's AS-TAR results: sometimes ASTAR's heuristic search failed completely for that model
+On smaller models such as model2, ASTAR usually produces higher attainments and lower variance than the KEYS algorithms (this advantage disappears on the larger models).
+However, observe the results near the (0, 0) point of model2's AS-TAR results: sometimes ASTAR's heuristic search failed completely for that model

-6.2 Runtime Analysis
+6.2 Runtime analysis

 Measured in terms of attainment and cost, there is little difference between KEYS and KEYS2.
-However, as shown by Figure 11, KEYS2 runs twice to three times as fast as its predecessor.
-Interestingly, Figure 11 ranks two of the algorithms in a similar order to Figure 10:
+However, as shown by Fig. 11, KEYS2 runs twice to three times as fast as its predecessor.
+Interestingly, Fig. 11 ranks two of the algorithms in a similar order to Fig. 10: